Khongchai/dynamic_routes/README.md

 We can begin by marking the participating page with the _DynamicRoutesParticipator_ mixin.
-This would give that component access to the dynamicRoutesParticipator instance that is tied to the scope of the initiator page that we'll mark with the _DynamicRoutesInitiator_.
+This would give that component access to the dynamicRoutesParticipator instance that is tied to the scope of the Initiator page that we'll mark with the _DynamicRoutesInitiator_.

 For the page directly before the flow: